lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 assuming the likelihood factorizes does not at all reduce the generality of our model, by forcing the distribution over the fundamentals,
 $p(\mappingFunctionVector)$ to also be Kolmogorov consistent.
-This ensures that in the case where the the likelihood is fully factorized over $\numData$ the model is still general if we allow the factors of the likelihood to be Dirac delta functions suggesing that
+This ensures that in the case where the likelihood is fully factorized over $\numData$ the model is still general if we allow the factors of the likelihood to be Dirac delta functions suggesing that
 $\dataScalar_i = \mappingFunction_i$.
 Since we haven't yet specified